-We continue to be well pleased with how the various crops have developed, and most of them continue to look really good; all we need is for the rains to abate somewhat, which should happen based on normal year rain patterns (of course these days, what's normal?)
+We continue to be well pleased with how the various crops have developed, and most of them continue to look really good.
+What we now need is for the rains to stop and the sun to come out!
+This should be happening, based on normal year rain patterns, but these days, what's normal?
+Once things dry out we can start harvesting.

 Grain prices were unchanged from last week at the lower levels.
-Corn is now selling for BZD 0.255/lb. (\$7.14/bushel); Soybeans are at BZD 0.55/lb. (\$16.50/bushel); Milo is at BZD 0.22/lb.
-Belize Corn continues to maintain an attractive premium to the Chicago near contract (~\$4.90/bushel).
+Corn is now selling for BZD 0.255/lb (\$7.14/bushel); Soybeans are at BZD 0.55/lb. (\$16.50/bushel); Milo is at BZD 0.22/lb.
+Belize Corn continues to maintain an attractive premium to the Chicago near contract (~\$4.50/bushel).
+The Blue Grain Coop manager yesterday said that he felt that milo prices would go down once harvesting started because of the local farmers who do not have storage.
+He forecasted BZD 0.19/ lb during harvest.
+This has been a persistent issue in Belize, where prices drop at harvest time and then recover in the next few months once the crops from farmers who have no storage have been absorbed.

-Early indications for corn yields continue to be very encouraging!
-Thanks to the progress at TF4, and despite the corn ear worm impact at TF1/2/3 and the recent rains, we remain comfortable that achieving an average corn yield of >130 bushels/acre will be possible.
-The two remaining unknowns are kernel size and combining losses; we will have a feel for the former within two weeks and the latter by the time the Thiessens complete their harvest in less than 3 weeks' time.
+Early indications for corn yields continue to be very encouraging; despite some ear formation issues at TF4 and the corn ear worm impact at TF1/2/3 and the recent rains, we remain comfortable that achieving an average corn yield of around 130 bushels/acre will be possible.
+The two remaining unknowns remain kernel size and combining losses, although the latter should be minimal.
+Once the Thiessens complete their harvest we should know more about these.

-As we wrote last week, we continue to find more and more areas on which to focus additional research in future crops.
-We are more and more convinced that there will be numerous ways to enhance yields, each bringing a modest contribution but as a whole we are beginning to consider that the long term objective should be to double Belize's historical yield levels.
+As we wrote these last several weeks, we continue to find more and more areas on which to focus additional research in future crops.
+We are convinced that there will be numerous ways to enhance yields, each bringing its contribution which allows us to think that the long term objective should be to double Belize's historical yield levels.

-Thanks!

-Abe Dyck
+Thanks! - Abe Dyck